jorgenusan/conda_package_verification/README.md

-# CPV
+# PyDepCheck

+## Introduction

-Conda Package Verification it is a module that automatically updates the `conda.yaml` or ``requirements.txt`` file with the libraries you are using in your code but forgot to add manually to these files.
+**Python Depencencies Check** it is a module that automatically check if the dependencies used in the code appear in the environment file (`conda.yaml` or `requirements.txt`) but forgot to add manually to these files.

 In this way, the files with the dependencies are always aligned with the dependencies you are using in the code.